Aniket21mathur/Chapel-protobuf/docs/generatedcodeguide.rst

     BLUE = 1234;
   }

-The protocol buffer compiler will generate a Chapel enum type called Color with the same set of values.
-Nested enums also follow the same rules as nested messages explained above.
+The protocol buffer compiler will generate a Chapel enum type called ``Color`` with the same set of values.
+Nested enums also follow the same rules as nested messages that are explained above.

 The ``Color`` proto enum above would therefore become the following Chapel code: